-All lessons are planned and taught by members of our arts education committee: Linda Jo Russell, artist, educator and SoLA Contemporary President; Shelley Heffler, artist and SoLA Contemporary Secretary; Katie Holzinger, Community Outreach for GettLove; and Chloe Noh, artist and assistant working with “Portals” Los Angeles.
+All art lessons and art outreach programs are planned and taught by members of our arts education committee: Linda Jo Russell, artist, educator and SoLA Contemporary President; Shelley Heffler, artist and SoLA Contemporary Secretary; and Katie Holzinger, Community Outreach for GettLove.

 Statement on art making by Linda Jo Russell:

 The rewards of artistic creation are many.
 The joy and sense of accomplishment are paramount, but two vital reasons for maintaining SoLA Contemporary’s art education programs are the stress and anxiety reducing effects and the building of community that results from experiencing the creative process.

 Art making provides a retreat from burdensome stress by tapping into the part of the mind that is non-judgmental.
 When this happens, a “flow state” may be achieved where one is totally absorbed by the task at hand.
 The mind is distracted from everyday stresses, dwelling in the present, while it simultaneously expands and interacts with the world through a different mental framework.
 Through the process of making art, attention is strengthened, strategic thinking skills are developed, a sense of accomplishment is gained and complex feelings and personal meanings are supported and expressed.